This post may contain affiliate links, view our disclosure.

 Store these cakes in an airtight container in the fridge for up to 3 days.
 Remove them from the fridge 1 hour before serving so the buttercream can soften.

-- If you don’t feel like making vanilla buttercream, you can use whipped cream instead.
+• If you don’t feel like making vanilla buttercream, you can use whipped cream in the filling instead.
+(Stabilized whipped cream is better if you don’t plan on serving the cakes immediately.)

-- Instead of raspberry jam, feel free to use strawberry jam or whatever your favorite flavor is.
+• Instead of raspberry jam, feel free to use strawberry jam or your favorite flavor.

 A sponge cake is a type of foam cake.
 Other examples of foam cakes include angel food cake, chiffon cake, génoise cake, and dacquoise cake.